jakeesmith01/raytracing/README.md

-This is a simple raytracing application made in C with SDL2.
+A simple raytracing demonstration made in C with SDL2.

 To compile and run the program:
 * You MUST have [SDL2](https://wiki.libsdl.org/SDL2/Installation) installed